 21% Lack documentation

 Having identified three key reasons deterring the unbanked from entering the formal financial sector, banks should be able to design a strategy that addresses these issues and bank the 360 million BOP consumers in the region.
 Afterall, m-pesa did this quite successfully in Kenya.
-However, for whatever reason, financial institutions haven´t attracted these consumers – who´s collective purchasing power of US$509 billion of US$509 billion would rank 28th in the world, right behind Egypt – into the formal financial sector.
+However, for whatever reason, financial institutions haven´t attracted these consumers – the overall size of Latin America and the Caribbean’s BOP market is US$759 billion, representing about 10 percent of the regional economy.

 Now, back to the question at hand.
 The other day I asked my wife – who is from Cali, Colombia – why Colombians are less likely to take out a loan to buy a car.